I Still See You (film)

-I Still See You is a 2018 American supernatural mystery thriller film, directed by Scott Speer, from a screenplay by Jason Fuchs.
-Based on the novel Break My Heart 1000 Times by Daniel Waters, it stars Bella Thorne, Richard Harmon and Dermot Mulroney.
-It was released on October 12, 2018 by Lionsgate.
+I Still See You is a 2018 American supernatural mystery thriller film, directed by Scott Speer, from a screenplay by Jason Fuchs and based on the novel Break My Heart 1000 Times by Daniel Waters.
+It stars Bella Thorne, Richard Harmon and Dermot Mulroney.

+The film was released on October 12, 2018 by Lionsgate.

 Plot

 An explosion at Dr. Martin Steiner's Ashburn Laboratories in Chicago kills countless people.
 Indistinguishable from humans, ghostly specters of the event's victims begin haunting the world as non-sentient "remnants" that briefly repeat certain actions at daily intervals.

 Ten years later, high school student Veronica 'Ronnie' Calder confronts her mother about how they don't acknowledge her dead father Robert's daily presence at their breakfast table.
 She becomes frightened by a remnant of a young man whose name she intuitively knows is Brian.
 Brian writes the word "RUN" on a mirror before vanishing.
 During a class on remnants taught by Mr. Bittner, Ronnie starts bleeding from her ear.
 Fearful that Brian wants to harm her, she visits Mr. Bittner at his home but he dismisses her worries.

 Knowing of his fascination with remnants, Ronnie convinces new classmate Kirk to help her figure out who Brian is.
 Kirk's research reveals that Brian was suspected of having abducted and murdered Pastor Greer's daughter Mary.
 They visit Pastor Greer who tells them she doesn't know who Brian was but adds that Brian killed himself the day after Mary disappeared.
 Ronnie discovers that she and Mary share the same birthday.

 After receiving a phone call from Pastor Greer, school principal Pescatelli summons Kirk to his office to ask about his investigation into Mary Greer's death.
 At a school basketball game, Ronnie sees visions of Brian, and Principal Pescatelli's body suddenly crashes through the ceiling.
 Kirk tells Ronnie that he believes Pescatelli died because he told him about their investigation.

 The pair connect Brian to the deaths of two more young women: Emma Shaw and Claire White.
 Claire White's sister Kerry tells them that Brian was her sister's boyfriend.
 She adds that they can watch Claire's death firsthand at Chicago's 'No-Go Zone'.
 Ronnie and Kirk brave intense remnants to make their way to where Claire died, which turns out to be Ashburn Laboratories in Darkness Falls.